4. Arguments for the proposition, 3:1-4:7

 It condemns to save, v22;

-The fifth argument: In 3:19-24 Paul outlines his fifth argument in support of his proposition that a person, who is in the right with God on the basis of the faithfulness of Christ, is freely able to appropriate the fullness of God's promised new life apart from law-obedience.
-Here Paul sets out to explain the role of the Mosaic law in relation to the Abrahamic covenant and in so doing counters the notion that the Mosaic covenant supplements the Abrahamic covenant, such that the promised blessings of the covenant ("life") rest on both grace and law.
+#5.
+The fifth argument: In 3:19-24 Paul outlines his fifth argument in support of his proposition that a person, who is in the right with God on the basis of their faith in the faithfulness of Christ, is freely able to appropriate the fullness of God's promised new life apart from law-obedience.
+Here Paul sets out to explain the role of the Mosaic law in relation to the Abrahamic covenant and in so doing counters the notion that the Mosaic covenant, specifically Law, supplements the Abrahamic covenant, such that the promised blessings of the covenant ("life") rest on both promise / grace and law.
 Paul's argument is that the Mosaic law does not facilitate the blessing of new life in Christ, rather it is nothing more than an interim measure devised to support the promise.

-The Law: Again, Paul's use of "law" here specifically refers to the Torah, the law of Moses.
-There is debate as to whether this passage is a polemic against the law, or a positive explanation of the law, or better, is an explanation of the law's function in relation to the promise.
-Some commentators think this passage is a digression, so Betz, Martyn, but it is surely another argument in favor of the letter's proposition.
+Again, Paul's use of "law" here specifically refers to the Torah, the law of Moses.
+There is debate as to whether this passage is a polemic against the law, or a positive explanation of the law.
+Some commentators think the passage is a digression, so Betz, Martyn, but it is surely another argument in favor of the letter's proposition.
+So, the passage most likely serves as an explanation of the law's temporary function in relation to the promise, namely, to hold Israel to the curse until the coming of Christ.
 Paul's argument in this passage is designed to further counter the argument of those nomist believers who have adopted the foolish notion that the function of the Torah is to facilitate the blessings of the covenant.

-The important point to note is that Mosaic law never intended to facilitate covenant blessings.
+The important point to note is that Mosaic law was never intended as a vehicle to facilitate covenant blessings.
 The blessings of covenant membership, as with a person's covenant acceptance, has always rested on a divine promise (on grace) appropriated through faith, a faith like Abraham's.
-The law but serves to underline this fact.
+The law but serves to emphasize this fact.

 v] Exposition: A simple exposition of this passage can be found in the linked pew-level Sermon Notes.